A2-Planar Algebras II: Planar Modules: The -graph planar algebra of an graph

-\begin{Thm} The above definition of $Z(T)$ for any $A_2$-planar tangle $T$ makes the double sequence $(C_{i,j})$ into an $A_2$-$C^{\ast}$-planar algebra $P^{\mathcal{G}}$, with $\mathrm{dim}(P^{\mathcal{G}}_{\overline{a}}) = n_a$, $a=0,1,2$, and parameter $[3]$. \end{Thm} \emph{Proof:} This follows as in the proof of Theorem 5.4 in \cite{evans/pugh:2009iii}, where the only small difference occurs for isotopies of the tangle which involve rectangles.
-However the invariance is simpler here as the connection is not used.
+\begin{Thm} The above definition of $Z(T)$ for any $A_2$-planar tangle $T$ makes $P^{\mathcal{G}} = \bigcup_{\sigma} P^{\mathcal{G}}_{\sigma}$ into an $A_2$-$C^{\ast}$-planar algebra, the $A_2$-graph planar algebra, with $\mathrm{dim}(P^{\mathcal{G},\overline{a}}_{\varnothing}) = n_a$, $a=0,1,2$, and parameter $[3]$. \end{Thm} \emph{Proof:} This follows as in the proof of Theorem 5.4 in \cite{evans/pugh:2009iii}, where the only difference occurs for isotopies of the tangle which involve rectangles.
+Here the invariance of $Z$ under these isotopies is simpler as the connection is not used -- it follows from the fact that $Z$ assigns vertices to each region in the tangle $T$, and any such assignment does not change under these isotopies.

 $\Box$